 —Please tell us how you got involved in the game industry.

 I bought my own computer in 1981, a PC-8001 (the price had come down a bit) with a 16kb RAM expansion.
 For games, at first I just mindlessly copied the code that was printed in magazines, not really knowing what I was doing, but after 3 or 4 months, it suddenly dawned on me, “Wait, so this is how computer games are made…?”
-Of course, I didn’t jump right away into making my own finished games.
-I started by making improvements and optimizations to other people’s code, and gradually taught myself to program—the first game I made myself was your typical “snake” game.
+Of course, I didn’t jump right into making my own games.
+I started by making improvements to other people’s code, and slowly taught myself to program—the first game I made was your typical “snake” game.

 And so I went along doing things in BASIC for awhile, but one day someone made fun of my programs for being written in BASIC.
 “What a jerk,” I thought to myself, but nevertheless I tried to study this machine language book I owned.
 I had to tried to read it before and failed to understand one lick of it, but for some mysterious reason, this time I understood it.
 I guess people really do have unlimited potential, as they say. (laughs) After that, I slowly started learning more complicated programming, and completed my own original game, Monster Panic.
 I sent it to I/O magazine, and they published it in one of their supplemental issues.
 This was the only time, before or after, that any of my submissions got published.
 Satoshi “PAC” Fujishima, a colleague I later worked with at Compile, was already famous for his many submissions to these magazines, published under his pen name Pakkuman.